odea-project/qAlgorithms/report/report.md

 For the test to have proper weight, it should test for the likelihood of the furthest value to belong to the bin using, for example, a t-test.

-With the given test parameter, the largest overlap is with condition 4).
-This is intuitively evident, since with larger asymmetry the likelihood of a point being far away from the mean also increases.
-Both tests cover essentially the same problem, and could be combined into one statistical test for a normal distribution in mz.

 **6) DQSB below 0.5**

-Notable for this test is that it occurs very rarely with only ten cases total, six of which also fulfill test condition 2).
-For the other four, exclusively case 6) applies.
+Notable for this test is that it occurs very rarely, with only ten cases total, six of which also contain a duplicate scan (condition 2)).
 Bins have an average size of 10.
 Due to bins with this low a score likely not being considered in the first place, and the low count, no specific corrective measures for this property seem sensible.
 It is likely that the majority will be removed if condition 2) is addressed either way.